 As Wozniak points out on the video, "There are 125,000 homeless cats in my county alone, but the problem isn't just here.
 It's occurring nationwide."

-www.hssv.org site to order the 30-minute documentary and learn how they can help homeless cats in their neighborhoods.
+The computer whiz urges viewers of the video to go to the www.hssv.org site to order the 30-minute documentary and learn how they can help homeless cats in their neighborhoods.
 Copies of the DVD film are $15 each.

 Christine Benninger, president of the society, estimates that it costs about $250 for cities and counties to pick up, house and euthanize one homeless cat.
 For the same price, she says, five cats can be spayed and neutered.